cmrosend/Job-Portfolio/_posts/2022-09-16-enable-at-virginia-tech.md

 I have been part of e-NABLE at Virginia Tech for 3 semesters and have become Chief Engineer in that time.
 This means that I supervise 3 teams and ensure they stay on track and provide design assistance as needed.
 In these three years, have worked with three patients so far; A child in Salem named Charli who was missing all four limbs from birth, a girl in Blacksburg named Maya who has a muscle disorder preventing her from doing normal activities, and a Dog named Holly in Ohio who is missing their back leg.
 We also work with local clinics to develop medical devices for training.

-## My work includes:
+<ins>My work includes:</ins>

-1. Designing a harness that simulates a thigh to help Holly balance better in the car (Current work).
+* Designing a harness that simulates a thigh to help Holly balance better in the car (Current work).
-2. Replicating the feel of a hand skeleton using 3D printing so surgeons can practice difficult procedures without using cadavers.
+* Replicating the feel of a hand skeleton using 3D printing so surgeons can practice difficult procedures without using cadavers.
-3. Developing a 3D printable neonatal rib cage so that doctors can practice CPR on newborns.
+* Developing a 3D printable neonatal rib cage so that doctors can practice CPR on newborns.
-4. Helping restructure the club in a way that promotes progress, documentation, and comradery.
+* Helping restructure the club in a way that promotes progress, documentation, and comradery.
-5. Working with first-years and teaching them sustainable design principles, ensuring they establish and maintain semester goals, and providing assistance when it comes to next steps.
+* Working with first-years and teaching them sustainable design principles, ensuring they establish and maintain semester goals, and providing assistance when it comes to next steps.

 Outside of my direct work, the teams I supervise include: